geoadmin/geocat/web/src/main/webapp/WEB-INF/classes/setup/sql-geocat/v340/migrate/README.md

   "$CATALOG/srv/api/0.1/processes/reports"
 ```

-5. Reindex the catalogue from the admin page.
+5. (optional - if you did not turned off xlinks resolution) Reindex the catalogue from the admin page.